Guest Party Members | Allies and Other Characters (Empire/Republic of Tal'Dorei) | Villains

 - Body Back Up Drive: Delilah had one of these courtesy of the clone spell.
 Which is how she came back after having her original body melted in acid.

-- Charm Person: One of their myriad abilities.
-Sylas, a powerful vampire, naturally has compelling powers.
+- Charm Person: Sylas, a powerful and beautiful vampire, naturally has the power to compel others to do his bidding.

 - Consummate Liar: The Briarwoods are incredibly adept at concealing their true intentions.
 Even when the party knows they are lying about their 'inheritance' of Castle Whitestone and continuously roll impressively high insight checks, they can only tell that Sylas and Delilah 'seem nice'.
 Given that Sylas is a vampire and Delilah is an extremely powerful spellcaster, their incredible charm is only natural.
 It also turns out that Sylas had a magic amulet that obfuscated his undead nature and true intentions.